Tropical Storm Arlene (1959)

 Tropical Storm Arlene was a short lived, pre-season tropical storm which made landfall on the central Louisiana coastline on May 30, 1959, causing minor damages and one fatality.
-Arlene developed out of a tropical wave which was first noted near the Dominican Republic on May 23.
+Arlene, the first named storm of the 1959 Atlantic hurricane season, developed out of a tropical wave which was first noted near the Dominican Republic on May 23.
 Development of the system was slow before it gained enough convection to be declared Tropical Storm Arlene on May 28.
 The storm slowly intensified and reached its peak intensity of 60 mph on May 30.
 Rapid weakening took place as the storm neared land and Arlene made landfall with winds of 45 mph later that night.
 Arlene weakened to what is now classified as a Tropical Depression early the next morning.
 The system degenerated into a remnant low on the afternoon of May 31 and fully dissipated late on June 2 while located over South Carolina.

 Arlene dropped heavy rains totaling over 1 ft in localized areas as it moved into the Southeast United States.
 The maximum rainfall amount was 13.55 in, recorded in Merrill, Mississippi, over a three-day period.
 The heavy rains caused minor flooding in Louisiana and property damage from the storm amounted to $500,000 ($3.7 million 2008 USD).
 One death was indirectly attributed to the storm when a man drowned in rough surf off the Texas coast.